-Our efforts have not gone unnoticed; earlier this year Sticklebarn received a 2-star rating from the Sustainable Restaurant Association.
+Our efforts have not gone unnoticed; in 2018 Sticklebarn received a 2-star rating from the Sustainable Restaurant Association.
 The SRA’s sustainability rating recognises eating establishments as one, two or three star.
 Sticklebarn is the only pub in the Lake District to gain a two star rating, which means we scored over 60% in ten areas within three themes of sourcing, society and environment.

 " We are so pleased to have achieved a 2 star rating with the Sustainable Restaurant Association.
 It’s great for the team to be recognised for their passion, determination and commitment to being as sustainable a pub as possible."

 Harnessing the power of nature